 The rod is a honryu rod - basically a keiryu rod for bigger water.
 In Japan, keiryu (mountain streams) flow into honryu (main streams).
 Honryu rods are longer, but not necessarily beefier.
 There are very long, very light honru rods for very light lines and very modest fish but this isn't one of them.

 The Suntech Suikei Special Honryu SST is very long but it is rated for much stronger line for much stronger fish.
 The tippet rating for the rod raises an interesting point.
 The rod is designed for tippet ranging from 7X to 3X.
-Most tenkara anglers never use tippet as light as 7X even for the 9-10" they generally catch.
+Most tenkara anglers never use tippet as light as 7X even for the 9-10" trout they generally catch.
 I certainly would not use 7X when fishing for steelhead, but it is interesting that the rod can protect it (although not if you hook a steelhead).

 The Suntech salmon rod can protect tippet that light because it has a progressive bend profile and because it is very long.
 The length spreads the force from the pull of the fish over a very large arc.
-That same reason allows anglers to catch salmon with 3X tippets.
+That same feature allows anglers to catch salmon with 3X tippets.
 That is lighter than some carp rods, but the carp rods are shorter so they don't have the same large arc.
 Of course, carp also get larger than the Sakuramasu and Satsukimasu for which the rod is designed.
 For that matter, carp get much larger than Great Lakes steelhead, too!

 I have never caught a steelhead.
 Based on comments from people I have spoken to who have, and who have compared them to large trout and to carp, I am pretty confident the Suntech salmon rod would do just fine.

 Price (subject to change)

 27'6" - 29'7"